50 Years Ago: The Faces Play Their Final Concert

 At one point, you'd have been hard pressed to find a better rock and roll band than the Faces.
 Unfortunately, Rod Stewart and company came apart after one final early-'70s member defection.
 Their final concert was on Nov.
-1, 1975 at the Labor Temple in Minneapolis, Minn.
+1, 1975 at the Labor Temple in Minneapolis.

 In truth, even when the Faces' 1975 tour began in August, all parties must have had a sense that the end was near.
-After all, Stewart's tandem solo career was taking off, and Ron Wood had already taken a second gig with Rolling Stones.
+After all, Stewart's tandem solo career had taken off, and Ron Wood had already taken a second gig with Rolling Stones.

 They hadn't recorded an album since 1973's ragged-but-right Ooh La La, which Stewart described as "a bloody mess."
 Founding bassist Ronnie Lane had been gone since the summer of 1973, too.
 Then came a stop in Minnesota, and the official end of a group whose records were as pure and genuine as could be – and whose live shows were a joyous, often-inebriated celebration.